 The output of a PUF is noisy.
-That is, querying the PUF twice with the same challenge, one might obtain two distinct responses $\sigma, \sigma'$ , that are at most $d{\text{noise}}$ apart in hamming distance.
+That is, querying the PUF twice with the same challenge, one might obtain two distinct responses $\sigma$ , $\sigma'$ , that are at most $d{\text{noise}}$ apart in hamming distance.
 Fuzzy extractors of Dodis et al. [DORS08] are applied to the outputs of the PUF, to convert such noisy, high-entropy measurements into reproducible randomness.
 Very roughly, a fuzzy extractor is a pair of efficient randomized algorithms (FuzGen, FuzRep), and it is applied to PUFs 'responses as follows.
 FuzGen takes as input an $\ell$ -bit string, that is the PUF's response $\sigma$ , and outputs a pair (p, st), where st is a uniformly distributed string, and p is a public helper data string.
 FuzRep takes as input the PUF's noisy response $\sigma'$ and the helper data p and generates the very same string st obtained with the original measurement $\sigma$ .

-The security property of fuzzy extractors guarantees that, if the min-entropy of the PUF's responses are greater than a certain parameter m, knowledge of the public data p only, without the measurement $\sigma$ , does not give any information on the secret value st. The correctness property, guarantees that, all pairs of responses $\sigma$ , $\sigma'$ that are close enough, i.e., their hamming distance is less then a certain parameter t, will be recovered by FuzRep to the same value st generated by FuzGen.
-Clearly, in order to apply fuzzy extractors to PUF's answers, it is sufficient to pick an extractor whose parameters match with the parameter of the PUF being used.
+The security property of fuzzy extractors guarantees that, if the min-entropy of the PUF's responses are greater than a certain parameter m, knowledge of the public data p only, without the measurement $\sigma$ , does not give any information on the secret value st. The correctness property, guarantees that, all pairs of responses $\sigma, \sigma'$ that are close enough, i.e., their hamming distance is less then a certain parameter t, will be recovered by FuzRep to the same value st generated by

+FuzGen.
+In order to apply fuzzy extractors to PUF's responses it is sufficient to pick an extractor whose parameters match with the parameter of the PUF being used.
+For formal definitions of fuzzy extractors and PUFs the reader is referred to App.
+A.1.